Summary

 Soy allergy

 Soy allergy can occur in some people due to a reaction to soy protein causing the immune system to react abnormally.
 Soy allergies are common in babies and children.
-Symptoms include:
+To reduce the likelihood of your baby developing an allergy, read the guide on How to introduce common allergy causing foods.

 - itching